 Jibbon Track

-The Jibbon Track passes Jibbon Lagoon and leads to Beachcomber Avenue in the southern part of Bundeena.
+The Jibbon Track passes by Jibbon Lagoon and leads to Beachcomber Avenue in the southern part of Bundeena.

 Do we need to worry about the tides?
 How high does the water get, can we always walk on the shore?
 Thanks.